Create a chatbot that can ingest files

 For example, you can modify tweaks

-The following code is just an example; it is not working code:
+The following code is just an example; it isn't working code:

 _13## set multiple file paths_13file_paths = {_13 FILE_COMPONENT_1: uploaded_path_1,_13 FILE_COMPONENT_2: uploaded_path_2_13}_13_13def chat_with_flow(input_message, file_paths):_13 """Compare the contents of these two files."""_13 run_url = f"{LANGFLOW_SERVER_ADDRESS}/api/v1/run/{FLOW_ID}"_13 # Prepare tweaks with both file paths_13 tweaks = {}_13 for component_id, file_path in file_paths.items():_13 tweaks[component_id] = {"path": file_path}

-To upload files from another machine that is not your local environment, your Langflow server must first be accessible over the internet.
-Then, authenticated users can upload files your public Langflow server's /v2/files/
+To upload files from another machine that isn't your local environment, your Langflow server must first be accessible over the internet.
+Then, authenticated users can upload files to your public Langflow server's /v2/files/

 endpoint, as shown in the tutorial.
 For more information, see Langflow deployment overview.